Islam-I-Abdelmajied/Brain-Tumor-Classification/dataset/README.txt

 from 233 patients with three kinds of brain tumor: meningioma (708 slices), glioma (1426 slices), and pituitary tumor (930 slices).
-Due to the file size limit of repository, we split the whole dataset into 4 subsets, and achive them in 4 .zip files with each .zip file containing 766 slices.The 5-fold cross-validation indices are also provided.
+Due to the file size limit of repository, we split the whole dataset into 4 subsets, and achive them in 4 .zip files with each .zip file containing 766 slices.

 -----
 This data is organized in matlab data format (.mat file).
 Each file stores a struct